emanuelefavero/sql/README.md

 - Run `npm start` or `npm run dev` to start the server
 - Edit the `index.js` file to write your SQL queries

 > Note: You could also use the MySQL Workbench to run the queries.
-To open the MySQL Workbench, run `mysql -u root` (add the `-p` flag if you have a password)
+To open the MySQL Workbench, run `mysql -u root` (add the `-p` flag if you have a password).
+To exit the MySQL Workbench, run `exit`.
+Before running the queries, remember to select the database by running `USE test_db;`

 ## Resources